Two Common Pitfalls to Avoid If You Have Been Injured in a Car Collision

 Always consult a reputable and well-respected Las Vegas car accident attorney prior to contemplating a settlement offer.

 NEVER leave the scene without exchanging insurance information – even if you do not feel any pain – following a car wreck.

 - Just because there is no immediate pain, does not mean there will be no delayed of future pain

 - Humans are very complicated organisms and responses to traumatic injuries may vary greatly among individuals

-This is more important than ever in Las Vegas, NV because Metropolitan Police Department currently has a policy where they are not investigating “non-injury” automobile incidents.
+This is more important than ever in Las Vegas, NV because the Metropolitan Police Department currently has a policy where they are not investigating “non-injury” automobile incidents.
 This is exceptionally problematic.
 Unfortunately, as we all know, it is not always crystal clear whether someone has been hurt or suffered an injury at the time of the incident.
-If the police fails to investigate the car wreck, it can often times be difficult for a party to prove their case in court years later if there is no “paper trail.”
-Remember, irrespective of how minor or major a collision may be, always exchange insurance information, and gather as much information as possible (i.e. photographs, driver license, witnesses contacts).
+If the police fail to investigate the car wreck, it can oftentimes be difficult for a party to prove their case in court years later if there is no “paper trail.”
+Remember, irrespective of how minor or major a collision may be, always exchange insurance information and gather as much information as possible (i.e. photographs, driver license, witnesses contacts).
 Always be sure to document any and all details as it relates to the car crash.